Shin-1980/GenAIxThreeJS/README.md

 First, open a terminal to execute the following code to run a FastAPI web application using Uvicorn, an ASGI web server.

 <pre><code>
-cd GenAIxThreeJS
+cd GenAIxThreeJS-main
-uvicorn app:app --reload;
+uvicorn app:app --reload
 </code></pre>

 If both OpenAI API and the name of the model are properly set up, a terminal will display the following output.